jonndoe/dj-project-setup/README.md

-This is a setup-example project to train the process of set up of django projects.
+This is a setup-example project to train the process of setting up of django projects.